In a nutshell

 From Coit Tower you have a great view of Alcatraz

-You’ll find the tower at the top of Filbert Street, one of San Francisco’s steepest streets, with an impressive 31.5% incline.
-If you’re up for a bit of exercise, you can easily walk up from Chinatown or Fisherman’s Wharf in about 25 minutes.
-Alternatively, bus number 29 also goes up to Coit Tower.
+You’ll find Coit Tower at the top of San Francisco’s steepest street, Filbert Street, with a grade of 31.5 percent.
+Anyone up for a workout can walk up from Chinatown or Fisherman’s Wharf in about 25 minutes.
+Otherwise, bus line 29 also runs to Coit Tower.

-An elevator takes you to the viewing platform, where you’ll enjoy a breathtaking panorama.
-On a clear day, you can see all the way to Alcatraz and the Golden Gate Bridge, making it one of the absolute things to see in San Francisco.
+Inside, an elevator takes you to the top.
+On a clear day, you can see the entire city from here — including Alcatraz and the Golden Gate Bridge.

 Marin Headlands